 The President's Recognition Award is given to graduating seniors who have achieved at the 97th to 100th percentile on the required, nationally normed, senior exam prescribed by the faculty in their respective major field.
-Students receiving this recognition will be sent a President's Certificate of Recognition for Outstanding Academic Achievement, along with an official copy of their transcript noting this achievement.
-The receipt of the President's Recognition Award will become part of a student's official academic record and included on all future transcripts.
+Students receiving this recognition are sent a President's Certificate of Recognition for Outstanding Academic Achievement, along with an official copy of their transcript noting this achievement.
+The receipt of the President's Recognition Award becomes part of a student's official academic record and is annotated on all future transcripts.